-- 1. Shift differential rates are found in Appendix (subject to printing).
+- 1. Shift differential rates are found in Appendix .
 It is the intent of the parties that employees who are assigned to the second or third shift will receive a shift differential, unless such a shift differential is built into their base salary. - 2.
-UCSD employees in the Proctor and Senior Proctor classification will receive the 32¢ evening/night shift differential rate effective July 1, 2002. - 3.
-Shift differential rates will be included in wage negotiations. - 4.
+Shift differential rates will be included in wage negotiations. - 3.
 On call employees who are called into work during the evening or night shift shall be paid the applicable shift differential allocated to the title for all hours the employee actually worked during the shift(s) provided he/she works four (4) or more hours in that shift. - F. The range and rate adjustments, base or non-base, if any, provided in this Article shall not be subject to Article 9 Grievance Procedure, or Article 3 Arbitration Procedure, of this Agreement, with the exception of range and rate adjustment provided pursuant to Section D of this Article.